seakhtar/nsf-sbir/pages/showcase.md

 <section class="usa-section showcase-quote" markdown="1">
 <div class="usa-grid" markdown="1">

-### Quote headline goes here
+### Improving LED brightness and reducing power consumption

 <div class="quote-content" markdown="1">

 ![Rob Nordsell]({{ site.baseurl }}/assets/img/showcase/rob-nordsell.jpg)

 > &ldquo;The National Science Foundation was instrumental in getting our company off the ground.
 We had identified a high-value problem in LEDs that demanded a solution and we identified a unique approach to solving that problem.
 However, acquiring investor capital for seed stage R&D is very difficult and the investors that do participate in such early financings look to external sources and experts to validate the technology and approach.
-Our NSF award was, in fact, that source of validation and within 2 weeks of having received our SBIR Phase I award we closed our Seed round.
+Our NSF award was, in fact, that source of validation and within two weeks of having received our SBIR Phase I award we closed our Seed round.
 The NSF is a critical resource for deep-tech startups and we are thankful to have received NSF support throughout Phase I and Phase II.&rdquo;
 >
-> &ldquo;The company started with two founders doing chemistry in a garage, and today the company employs a total of 10 full-time PhD scientists, including the founders, and four part-time PhD scientists.
+> &ldquo;The company started with two founders doing chemistry in a garage, and today the company employs a total of 10 full-time Ph.D. scientists, including the founders, and four part-time Ph.D. scientists.
 The company is launching its first product by the end of 2017, and this progress would not have been possible without the support of the NSF.&rdquo;

 </div>